PATRIZIA School Buyamba

-The completely inadequate temporary school of the St. Francis primary school in poor Buyamba was in desperate need of renovation when the PATRIZIA Foundation and Gruenhelme e.V. tackled the project: over the course of several years old parts were renovated and new ones added.
+The completely inadequate temporary school of the St. Francis primary school in poor Buyamba, Uganda, was in desperate need of renovation when the PATRIZIA Foundation and Gruenhelme e.V. tackled the project: over the course of several years old parts were renovated and new ones added.

 ”The children’s motivation to study again in the newly renovated classrooms knows no bounds.”